 According to Blooom, the company saved their clients $600 million in hidden fees as of this writing.
 Fees they may help you reduce or eliminate include:

-- Hidden investment management fees: Bloom will move you to the lowest cost funds available in your 401(k) while also ensuring you stay within your recommended allocation.
+- Hidden investment management fees: Blooom will move you to the lowest cost funds available in your 401(k) while also ensuring you stay within your recommended allocation.

 - Managed account services: Many 401(k) plans charge a percentage to manage your account, and this amount grows right along with your account balance.
 Blooom looks for ways to eliminate these fees so you can keep more of your returns for yourself.